-- 76. The Appellant requests disclosure of the documents received from Banco Popular in relation to the private sale process. - 77.
-The SRB objects that these documents contain bank-specific data which are covered by SRB's professional secrecy obligation under Article 88 BRRD and that their non-disclosure is

-- 78. The Appeal Panel examined, under strict confidentiality, the full text of these documents and, in the Appeal Panel's view, the refusal to disclose them their full text or in a duly redacted form, should the Board deem necessary proportionate redactions in the exercise of the margin of discretion pertaining to the Board, in full compliance with the principles set out in this decision, is vitiated by manifest error in the application of the relevant exceptions under Regulation 1049/2001.
-In the Appeal Panel's view, there is a clear overriding public interest in its disclosure, in order (i) to enable the persons concerned to ascertain a relevant fact for the understanding of the Resolution Decision adopted (the reasons why there was no reasonable prospect of any alternative private sector measure to the effect of Article 18(1)(b) SRMR) and (ii) to enable the courts to exercise their power of review over the resolution.
-As already underlined infra, the obligation of professional secrecy under Article 88 SRMR, to the extent it is applicable, and bearing in mind that such obligation cannot make the access to documents regime devoid of purpose, must be duly balanced with this public interest (the Appeal Panel again refers in this respect to the recent opinion of Advocate General Bobek, 12 June 2018, Enzo Buccioni v.
-Banca d'Italia, case C-594/16, EU:2018:425:16, in particular paragraphs 83-88 and CJEU, judgment 11 December 1985, Hillenius, C-110/84, EU:C:1985:495, in particular paragraph 33).
-Moreover, even assuming that there may still be some sensitive information for commercial purposes, it is hardly credible that, as the Board claims, also the disclosure of duly redacted versions of these documents after one year may cause harm to Banco Popular and other third parties involved in the private sale process. - 79.
+- 70. The Appellant requests disclosure of the documents received from Banco Popular in relation to the private sale process. - 71.
+The SRB objects that these documents contain bank-specific data which are covered by SRB's professional secrecy obligation under Article 88 BRRD and that their non-disclosure is covered by the exception of Article 4(2), first indent of Regulation 1049/2001, also because FROB has objected that their disclosure would undermine the protection of commercial interest also of other third parties involved in the private sale process. - 72.
+The Appeal Panel examined, under strict confidentiality, the full text of these documents and, in the Appeal Panel's view, the refusal to disclose them their full text or in a duly redacted form, should the Board deem necessary proportionate redactions in the exercise of the margin of discretion pertaining to the Board, in full compliance with the principles set out in this decision, is vitiated by manifest error in the application of the relevant exceptions under Regulation 1049/2001.
+In the Appeal Panel's view, there is a clear overriding public interest in its disclosure, in order (i) to enable the persons concerned to ascertain a relevant fact for the understanding of the Resolution Decision adopted (the reasons why there was no reasonable prospect of any alternative private sector measure to the effect of Article 18(1)(b)SRMR) and (ii) to enable the courts to exercise their power of review over the resolution.
+As already infra, the obligation of professional secrecy under Article 88 SRMR, to the extent it is applicable, and bearing in mind that it cannot make the access to documents regime devoid of purpose, must be duly balanced with this public interest (the Appeal Panel again refers in this respect to the recent opinion of Advocate General Bobek, 12 June 2018, Enzo Buccioni v.
+Banca d'Italia, case C-594/16, EU:2018:425:16, in particular paragraphs 83-88 and CJEU, judgment 11 December 1985, Hillenius, C-110/84, EU:C:1985,:495, in particular paragraph 33).
+Moreover, even assuming that there may still be some sensitive information for commercial purposes, it is hardly credible that, as the Board claims, also the disclosure of duly redacted versions of these documents after one year may cause harm to Banco Popular and other third parties involved in the private sale process. - 73.
 The Revised Confirmatory Decision must therefore be remitted to the Board to ensure compliance with these findings.